dubious-developments/UnSHACLed-server/README.md

 How to upgrade the server:

-  1. Patch the server using `./patch-server.sh path-to-UnSHACLed-client`
+  1. Patch the server using `./patch-server.sh path-to-UnSHACLed-client tcp-port`
   2. Install the server using `sudo ./install-server.sh`
   3. Reload the server using `sudo ./reload-server.sh`